 Camera (and its protective case/bag), extra clothing, snacks and a drink, a smile, and a sense of adventure!

 Please understand that when we view the wildlife and whales that we are guests in their home and must follow a strict set of viewing guidelines in order to respect their natural life processes.
-Yes the whales do get close due their behaviour, but also can be far away in some instances.
+Yes, the whales do get close due to their behaviour, but also can be far away in some instances.

-- we are asked to maintain 100 meters (110 yards) in Canadian waters and 183 meters (200 yards) in American waters from killer whales; 100m from baleen whales.
+- we are asked to maintain 200 metres in Canadian waters / 200 yards in American waters from killer whales; 100m from baleen whales.